VoxSecuritatis/Blog-AI-PromptEngineering-Temperature/Temperature_0.2.md

 **Temperature setting = 0.2**

 - Use Case 1 - Educational blog post.
 An educational aid to teach Temperatue in LLM reponse.
 This blog post is to be the determinisitic temperature setting.
-- Use Case 2 - A short story about the impacts of
+- Use Case 2 - A fiction short story.
+A thriller about an IT incidicent with an AI system.

 ---